naominzd/Heuristic-Evaluation-DH-150/README.md

 # UX Design for Campus Organizations - UCLA

-### DH150 User Experience Design, Assignment 01: Heuristic Evaluation by Naomi Deng
+### DH150 Assignment01: Heuristic Evaluation by Naomi Deng

 Overall Motivation and Description of the Community: